-10.5.3 On Call - Employee Completed Work
+10.4.3 On Call - Employee Completed Work

-An employee may leave his employment and return home when he has completed the work for which he was called.
+An employee may leave their employment and return home when they have completed the work for which they were called.

-10.5.4 On Call - Division of Duty
+10.4.4 On Call - Division of Duty

 On call duty shall be equally divided among the qualified employees.
 Additional employees will be added to the On-Call List as they become qualified.
-The roster will be drawn up on a monthly basis.
-Should a Utility Operator be unable to fill his scheduled shift, it will be the responsibility of the Utility Operator to find a suitable replacement and advise the Supervisor prior to Thursday afternoon of the change.
+The schedule will be drawn up on a monthly basis.
+Should a Utility Operator be unable to fill their scheduled shift, it will be the responsibility of the Utility Operator to find a suitable replacement and advise the Supervisor prior to Thursday afternoon of the change.
+No change to the schedule will be permitted if it results in an employee being on call for two or more consecutive weekends, unless there are unforeseen circumstances requiring the change to the schedule and there is no other employee available.